jdhao/blog_source/neovim_builtin_lsp_hands_on.md

 ```
 </details>

-A good plugin to install is [nvim-compe](https://github.com/hrsh7th/nvim-compe) which provides auto-completion for the builtin lsp.
+A good plugin to install is [nvim-compe](https://github.com/hrsh7th/nvim-compe) which provides auto-completion for the built-in lsp.

 # References #